MarynaShavlak/itbanda-module-2--lesson-4/README.md

   Clicking our address reveals an interactive map in a modal window, pinpointing our office location.
 Users can open the full Google Maps interface in a new tab for detailed directions.
-It enhances user convenience by offering a clear visual representation of our office location.
+This enhances user convenience by offering a clear visual representation of our office location.
 It simplifies the process of finding our office, which is crucial for clients visiting us in person.
 It demonstrates our commitment to transparency and accessibility, reinforcing trust in our services.